 - one variation of Rolling like a ball.

 Whether you’re wanting to learn the basics of Pilates or rehabilitate yourself after an injury, here’s everything you need to know about how to do Pilates Table top.

 How to Do Pilates Table Top Position Like a Pro

 - Begin on your back with your knees bent, heels in line with your SITs bones.
-Your SITs bones are your sacral ischial tuberosities, but most people just call them the SITs bones because they’re the bones that press into the mat when you sit on your bottom.)
+(Your SITs bones are your sacral ischial tuberosities, but most people just call them the SITs bones because they’re the bones that press into the mat when you sit on your bottom.)
 Or, you can just separate your feet a fist’s distance apart.

 - Relax your shoulders away from your ears.

 - Make sure your spine is in neutral.

 - If your abdominals are weak, make a triangle with your hands by connecting your pointer fingers and thumbs.
-Place this under your sacrum (tailbone) to help keep your pelvis neutral throughout the exercise.
+Place this under your tailbone (sacrum) to help keep your pelvis neutral throughout the exercise.
 Otherwise, let your arms rest by your side.

 - Take a nice, deep inhale.
-Breathe however you’d like, and let everything fill with air.
+Feel your torso fill with air.

 - Completely exhale.
 Feel the air leave your abdominal cavity and chest, but don’t let your spine move.
 At the end of your exhale, you should feel completely deflated.

 - While keeping the muscles active that connect your ribs to your hips, inhale through your nose into the sides of your ribs.
 I think of trying to close any space between my armpits and my ribs.

-- As you exhale through pursed lips, lift one leg so that the knee is directly over the hip and the ankle is in line with the knee.
-Lift the other leg so that they match.
+- As you exhale through pursed lips, lift one leg so the knee is directly over the hip.
+Make sure the ankle is in line with the knee.
+Lift the other leg so they match.
 Either flex, point, or floint your foot at the ankle.
 (When you floint, your foot looks like it’s wearing an invisible high-heeled shoe.
 This is a great option for those who get foot cramps.)

-- Engage the adductors (inner thighs) so you can feel the muscle connection from your adductors to your abdominals.
+- Engage the inner thighs (adductors) so you can feel both your adductors and your abdominals working.

 - Hold and inhale into the sides of your ribs.

-- Exhale and set one foot down, then the other.
+- Exhale through pursed lips and set one foot down, then the other.